 Good homes in well-connected neighbourhoods - delivering new cycling infrastructure and improving conditions for walking supports end to end journeys by walking and cycling, enhances connections to public transport services and connects residents with town centres.
-Working in partnership with neighbouring boroughs will improve connectivity with other neighbourhoods and opportunities nearby and enhances Enfield's accessibility to those arriving from outside the borough boundaries.
+Working in partnership neighbouring boroughs will improve connectivity opportunities nearby neighbourhoods and and enhances accessibility to those arriving from outside the borough boundaries.